-- 1. Processing parameters have been incorporated into one file.
-Access to the file is through the new processing parameters utility. - 2.
-Processing parameters can be easily edited through the new parameters interface.
+- 2. Processing parameters can be easily edited through the new parameters interface.
 All four levels of parameters are viewed and edited at once. - 3.
 Processing parameters have been separated from the instrument context.
-The new 'Processing Context' consists of both the current instrument and current processing parameters.

-- 4. HDF viewer now includes the ability to save the graph image as a file using the png graphic format. - 5.
+The new 'Processing Context' consists of both the current instrument and current processing parameters. - 4.
+HDF viewer now includes the ability to save the graph image as a file using the png graphic format. - 5.
 Updated ProSoft main menu.
 Processing level commands have been moved to the main menu for easier use.
 Ascii data extractor and HDF viewer are now accessible through the menu selection 'Tools'. - 6.
 Instrument context creation/edit utility now allows adding or removing calibration files from the instrument context.

 - 1. New level 2s file is introduced for all instruments.
 The Level 2s file shows the interpolated data just prior to averaging at Level 3a. - 2.
 Introduction of 'Instrument Context' creation and loading for easy data processing and selection between different instruments. - 3.
-Added processing support for Satlantic Satnet instruments. - Easier to use Ascii data extraction utility. - 5.
+Added processing support for Satlantic Satnet instruments. - 4.
+Easier to use Ascii data extraction utility. - 5.
 Updated ProSoft main menu interface. - 6.
 Addition of completely revised HDF graphical viewer utility which makes it possible to graph all HDF files in 2-D or 3-D graphical views. - 7.
 Updated and easier to use configuration file creation/edit utility. - 8.
 Level 4 chlorophyll a profile estimates using Morel 98 model added. - 9.
 Level 4 chlorophyll a surface estimates using SeaBAM OC2 model (Rrs) added. - 10.
 Level 4 chlorophyll a surface estimates using Gordon 88 model (Lwn) added. - 11.
 Level 4 energy profile/surface fluxes added. - 12.
 SAS data can now be processed to level 3a.